jhsu802701/tutorial-rails-omniauth/02-login.md

 ```
 :omniauthable, omniauth_providers: [:facebook, :github, :google_oauth2, :twitter]
 ```
 * Enter the command "test1".
 The tests fail because the expected confirmations of successful logins do not occur.
-You will need to take several additional actions in order to address this, but the screen output you see when you enter the command "test1" will have no troubleshooting value for the rest of this chapter.
 * Go to the tmux window where you are running the local server and restart the server by pressing Ctrl-c and then entering the command "sh server.sh".
 * In your browser, go to the home page of your app and then try to sign in with any of the OmniAuth services.
 In your browser, you will get the message "Not found.
 Authentication passthru."
-You'll see that your local server shows a 404 (not found) error.
-At this point, you will no longer see any useful information in your browser for the rest of this chapter.
+* You'll see that your local server shows a 404 (not found) error.
-* Open the file log/test.log, which you will rely on for troubleshooting during the rest of this chapter.
+* Open the file log/test.log, which you will rely on heavily for troubleshooting during the rest of this chapter.
 You'll see a more detailed view of what happens during the tests than what the standard screen output shows.
 At this point, clicking on any of the links to login with the OmniAuth services leads to a 404 (not found) error.
 * The error messages in each of the 4 failed tests is:
 ```
 Completed 404 Not Found